Clear Evidence of Carcinogenicity

 NTP Peer Review Meeting Conclusions from March 26-28, 2018

 An NTP peer review meeting was held in North Carolina March 26-28, 2018.
 The scientists voted on the results.
+Video of the meeting can found here.
 The conclusions of the NTP Technical Report Peer Review on Cell Phone Radiation Frequency are here.

 5 Categories of Evidence